tickBit/Median-based-clustering/README.md

 ![median-based-clustering-k-7](https://user-images.githubusercontent.com/61118857/123525712-75f36780-d6db-11eb-9d8b-862ee0b3a5ec.png)

-The program also prints the number of iterations were used and the final centroid points.
+The program also prints the number of iterations was used and the final centroid points.